EOxServer/eoxserver/docs/sphinx/en/rfc/policies.rst

 The status IN PREPARATION may be declared by the authors of the RFC.
 They may move it to PENDING once they consider it ready for discussion and submission to a vote.
-Any further status changes shall be declared by the chairman exclusively.
-Most of them require a vote, see section :ref:`voting`.
+Any further status changes shall be declared according to the results of the discussion and the voting (see :doc:`rfc0`).

 The following status changes are possible: